hetref/whatsapp-chat/README.md

 #### Images Not Loading
 **Solution:**
 1. Verify S3 bucket configuration
-2. Check `next.config.ts` has S3 hostname
+2. Check `next.config.ts` has S3 hostname in `remotePatterns`
-3. Confirm pre-signed URLs not expired
+3. Confirm pre-signed URLs not expired (24-hour expiry)
-4. Test bucket permissions
+4. Test bucket permissions with IAM user
+5. Check AWS credentials are correct in environment variables

+#### Templates Not Loading
+**Solution:**
+1. **Complete Setup:** Ensure Business Account ID is configured in `/protected/setup`
+2. Check business account ID matches your Meta Business Suite
+3. Verify access token has template permissions
+4. Check templates exist in Meta Business Manager
+5. Review template status (must be APPROVED to send)

+#### Can't Access Chat After Signup
+**Solution:**
+1. You need to complete setup first
+2. Navigate to `/protected/setup`
+3. Configure at least one: Access Token **OR** Webhook
+4. After saving, you'll be able to access the chat interface

 ---